 Virtually every party in this process charges a fee for their efforts because of the risk involved.

-Spoiler alert: Lower-risk businesses with higher volumes will generally pay lower rates, especially if they already have a proven track record with other payment processors.
+Spoiler alert: Lower-risk businesses with higher volumes will generally pay lower rates, especially if they already have a proven track record with other providers.
 New restaurants with high volume will likely be able to land a competitive rate if they shop around, while low-volume businesses will inevitably be charged higher rates.

-Payment processing companies take information like transaction volume and industry level to use it to calculate your processor markup fee – a flat or percentage-based fee (or combination of the two) that pays the payment processor for routing your money and assuming the risk.
+Restaurant merchant services providers also take information like transaction volume and industry level to use it to calculate your processor markup fee – a flat or percentage-based fee (or combination of the two) that pays the payment processor for routing your money and assuming the risk.

 The fee they charge must cover all the fees they’re going to incur down the road – from the credit card network and banks – as well as the services they provide you.
 As a result, their fee structure can be a little, um, complex.

-To boil it down as simply as possible, you can expect to see three types of fees outlined in your payment processing contract: flat, situational and processing.
+To boil it down as simply as possible, you can expect to see three types of fees outlined in your payment processing contract: flat, situational, and processing.

 Flat fees are the fees you’ll see every month with little variance – meaning, they’re not percentage-based.
 These will include terms like network access fee, monthly fee, and online reporting fee.

-Situation fees are charged on a per-event basis, so you won’t see them all the time.
+Situational fees are charged on a per-event basis, so you won’t see them all the time.
 They can include charges like monthly minimum fees, international fees, and set-up fees.